statycc/tyni/readme.md

 # Non-interference analyzer

-A static analyzer implementing our information flow calculus (work in progress).
+A static analyzer of data confidentiality issues, implementing our information flow calculus (work in progress).

 ## How it works